Brandon Saller

 Brandon Kyle Saller (born June 24, 1983) is an American musician, singer and multi-instrumentalist.
-He is best known as the vocalist, keyboardist and former drummer of the metalcore band Atreyu, of which he is also a founding member.
+He is best known as the vocalist, keyboardist and former drummer of the rock band Atreyu, of which he is also a founding member.
 He is the band's primary songwriter, along with guitarist Dan Jacobs, as well as its clean vocalist.
 Following Atreyu's hiatus in 2011, Saller focused on his side project Hell or Highwater, where he is the lead vocalist.
 In 2011, the group released their debut album, Begin Again, in 2011.
 The band released an EP, The Other Side, in August 2013.
 Saller returned to Atreyu in 2014 and has remained a full-time member of the group since.
 He became the lead vocalist of the band after original singer Alex Varkatzas announced his departure.